-Entrance Dates Fal
+Entrance Dates Fall

 Length of Program 2 Terms

 Credit Hours Required for Graduation 20

-Purpose: The Robotic Technician certificate program is designed for the students who wish to enhance their automation skills for employment at companies who have robots.
+Purpose: The Robotic Technician Certificate Program is designed for the students who wish to enhance their automation skills for employment at companies who have robots.
 The program provides learning opportunities that introduce, develop and reinforce academic and technical knowledge skill.
 This certificate is designed for students or employees who have a background in Industrial Electronics including: industrial wiring, motors, controls, PLCs, instrumentation, and computers.
 Graduates of the certificate program received a Robotic Technician certificate that qualifies them for employment as robotic automation technician.
 Graduates will be eligible to test for Fanuc Robotics Certification

-- Age 16 or older - High school diploma or GED - Completion of application process including placement test; or provide SAT or ACT scores - Must possess industrial control skills including working with PLCs; or prior learning assessment is required for prerequisite skills acquired through education and/or experience
+- Age 16 or older or student with dual/joint enrollment in high school or GED® students seeking access to quality instruction at the postsecondary level - High school diploma or GED® - Completion of application process including placement test; or provide SAT or ACT scores - Must possess industrial control skills including working with PLCs; or prior learning assessment is required for prerequisite skills acquired through education and/or experience

-Progran 25 Credits
+Program Courses Credits

 AUMF 1150 Introduction to Robotics 3

 AUMF 2060 Work Cell Design Laboratory 2

 IDSY 1120 Basic Industrial PLCs 4

 IDSY 1190 Fluid Power Systems 4

 IDSY 1195 Pumps and Piping Systems 3

 IDSY 1220 Intermediate Industrial PLCs 4